Wichita Thunder offering incentives to get vaccinated

 “Show me the money,” said Commissioner Jim Howell.
 “Where would that come from?”

-County health officer Dr. Garold Minns says incentives may be needed and they will look into the idea.
-Minns says there is no problem with availability of the vaccines.
+County health officer Dr. Garold Minns says incentives may be needed, and they will look into the idea.
+Minns says there is no problem with the availability of the vaccines.

 “Pfizer and Moderna vaccines are in plentiful supply, in part due to the fact not as many people are signing up any more and we had kept ordering vaccine,” said Minns.